Skip to Main Content

 Property damage

-How to prevent damages when hosting a party
+How to be a responsible party host

 • Offer food and non-alcoholic drinks.
 Eating food can help to offset the effects of alcohol.
 Additionally, offering tasty alcohol-free drinks gives people another option to enjoy while reducing the risk of alcohol-related incidents or damage.